Part of the Swift Title Loans chain · locations

 Swift Title Loans is located at 1941 Lee Rd #2 in Cleveland Heights, Ohio, providing accessible title and payday lending services to the community.
 The Cleveland Heights branch operates Monday through Friday from 9 AM to 7 PM, Saturday from 10 AM to 5 PM, and is closed Sundays, making it convenient for working professionals to visit before or after their shift.

-This Cleveland Heights location specializes in fast title loans and payday advances for residents who need quick access to cash.
+This Cleveland Heights location specializes in title-loan profile details and payday advances for residents who need quick access to cash.
 The staff at 1941 Lee Rd is available to help you understand your options and complete your application.
-Call (216) 616-8001 to speak with a loan specialist about your situation or to get pre-qualified over the phone.
+Call (216) 616-8001 to speak with a loan staff context about your situation or to get pre-qualified over the phone.

 Cleveland Heights residents can bring their vehicle title, government-issued ID, and proof of income when visiting this location.
 The streamlined application process means you can often walk out with funds the same day.
 Swift Title Loans is a straightforward alternative to traditional banks for emergency cash needs in the Cleveland Heights area.